omane101/iosRemoteGroupProject/README.md

     // ...
 }

-#### In the view controller, override the viewDidLoad method to set the presenting view controller of the GIDSignIn object, and (optionally) to sign in silently when possible.
+## [x] In the view controller, override the viewDidLoad method to set the presenting view controller of the GIDSignIn object, and (optionally) to sign in silently when possible.

 GIDSignIn.sharedInstance()?.presentingViewController = self
 GIDSignIn.sharedInstance().signIn()

-##### In the signIn:didSignInForUser:withError: method, get a Google ID token and Google access token from the GIDAuthentication object and exchange them for a Firebase credential:
+## [x] In the signIn:didSignInForUser:withError: method, get a Google ID token and Google access token from the GIDAuthentication object and exchange them for a Firebase credential

 func sign(_ signIn: GIDSignIn!, didSignInFor user: GIDGoogleUser!, withError error: Error?) {
   // ...